Creamy Kate: Overview

 Between 1923 and 1930, the New South Wales Government Railways took delivery of 37 of the 42-Foot (CPH) rail motors and 5 similar 42-Foot trailers to replace locomotive-hauled passenger trains on lightly trafficked lines with a low patronage.
 With their popularity, patronage had increased beyond their normal operating capabilities and it had become clear that a larger and more powerful rail motor was needed.

 The main problem standing in the way of development was finding a suitably sized internal combustion engine to power this larger vehicle.
 A larger engine with enough power would lower the power-to-weight ratio and consequently defeat the purpose of the Rail Motor.
 This meant that existing steam trains and Rail Motors would have to be alternated to meet service requirements.

 A solution was found in building a rail motor with two engines in the form of a 150 hp 6-cylinder Leyland petrol engine and Lysholm-Smith hydraulic transmission.
-A similar vehicle had been built in 1933 by the Northern Counties Committee (Northern Ireland) division of the London Midland & Scottish Railway and proved successful.
+A similar vehicle had been built in 1933 by the Northern Counties Committee (Northern Ireland) division of the London Midland and Scottish Railway and proved successful.

 The Rail and Road Motor Engineer, NE Stafford supervised the building of these new vehicles in the Eveleigh Carriage Workshops and rail motor CHP 38 emerged from the workshops in June 1934.
 Externally it was similar to the 42 ft rail motors, but was considerably longer at 55 ft.

 It was nicknamed Creamy Kate after being released in a livery of cream with blue lining.
 A matching trailer carriage, CT 81, was built to the same size and design as No.38 on the underframe of passenger carriage BX 1048 that had been damaged in an accident at Bowning.